 The primary reason people abuse Adderall is due to the energizing effects that it delivers.
 Adderall makes users experience boosted feelings of confidence, euphoria, and concentration.
 The drug also suppresses appetite.

 Consuming the drug without a prescription, or not as directed by a doctor, is considered Adderall abuse.
 This includes snorting Adderall pills or taking large quantities to achieve a stronger effect.
-Adderall abuse is most common from college students who want to study for longer periods, lose weight, or for social reasons.
+Adderall abuse is most common among college students who want to study for longer periods, lose weight, or for social reasons.

-Both Adderall and alcohol have specific sets of side effects that affect a person’s behavior and mental state.
+Both Adderall and alcohol have specific side effects that affect a person’s behavior and mental state.
 Because of these reasons, the two should never be combined.
-While Adderall speeds up the central nervous system (CNS), alcohol reduces the brain’s electrical activity.
+While Adderall speeds up the central nervous system (CNS), alcohol slows down the brain’s electrical activity.

 Alcohol is known for its sedating effects.
 Drinking alcohol can make people feel more relaxed and content.
 This helps them to release inhibitions and produces a ‘buzzed’ or fuzzy mental state.
 However, too much alcohol has adverse health effects, such as an increased heart rate and blood pressure.

-These physical changes become even more dangerous with ADHD drugs like Adderall.
-This is because the drug can mask specific depressant intoxication indicators, which can lead individuals to drink more alcohol than intended.
+These physical changes become even more dangerous with ADHD medications like Adderall.
+Adderall can mask specific symptoms of intoxication, leading people to drink more than intended.
 This increases the risk of alcohol poisoning.

 Some symptoms and side effects of alcohol poisoning include:

-When Adderall and alcohol are taken together, it’s extremely easy for people to drink too much alcohol without realizing it.
+When Adderall and alcohol are taken together, it’s extremely easy for people to drink too much without realizing it.
 Because of this, people who mix alcohol and Adderall have an increased risk of developing substance abuse issues.